datamininggroup/pfa-docs/docs/basic.md

     until: {==: [i, 10]}
 {% include engine3.html %}

-While loops expose the PFA host to the possibility that a user's algorithm won't halt.
+While loops expose the PFA host to the possibility that a user's algorithm will enter an infinite loop.
 This would be bad in production, since a misconfigured PFA document could cause the system to hang.
 PFA hosts have several ways to protect themselves:

-  * they can refuse to execute PFA documents containing `while`, `do-until`, `for`, or recursive loops among user functions, or
+  * they can refuse to execute PFA documents containing `while`, `do-until`, a generic `for`, or recursive cycles among user functions, or
   * they can stop a long-running `action` call with a timeout.

-The Google App Engine PFA host behind these online examples applies a timeout of 1 second.
+The Google App Engine PFA host behind these online examples uses the second option, applying a timeout of 1 second per `action`.
 This method has the advantage that it also excludes long-running, but finite, calculations.
 If you're thinking of testing it by running a `while` loop without incrementing the dummy variable, be forewarned: you'll get thousands of results back and your browser will be swamped trying to display them all.

 ### For loops

 There are also three types of `for` loops.
-The first is equivalent to a `while` loop (with a dummy variable in encapsulated scope), and the other two loop over arrays and maps.
+The generic `for` is equivalent to a `while` loop (with a dummy variable in encapsulated scope), and the other two loop over arrays and maps.

 {% include engine1.html %}
 ["hello", "my", "ragtime", "gal"]